symfony/symfony-docs/reference/forms/types/choice.rst

 **type**: ``boolean`` **default**: ``false``

-The trim is disabled by default for choices values.
-The reason is that a value must match a set of predefined one.
+Trimming is disabled by default because the selected value or values must match the given choice values exactly (and they could contain white spaces).

 Inherited Options
 -----------------